ProjectDrawdown/solutions/README.md

 ```
 # Understanding the Drawdown solution models: Reference and Summary

-A formal [documentation](https://gitlab.com/codeearth/drawdown/blob/master/Documentation/Project_Drawdown_Model_Framework_and_Guide.pdf) has been written.
-Need reference to Drawdown documentation here.
-A simplistic summary for the computer programmer is given below.
+[Documentation of the Excel models](https://gitlab.com/codeearth/drawdown/blob/master/Documentation/Project_Drawdown_Model_Framework_and_Guide.pdf) has been written, as well as a [design doc](https://docs.google.com/document/d/18nUKV-qltsaSD8kZd5gHswQu82Ot9rg19KIU8_eOisY/view) of how we expect the new implementation to be completed.
+We refer to this development effort as a Remodel, of course.

 A model is the computation of three outputs from a large number of inputs.
-Each of the three outputs is a table which
-with years as rows and regions as columns.
+Each of the three outputs is a table with years as rows and regions as columns.
 The value of a cell in this table is scalar.

 The three outputs are:
 * CO2 equivalents per year per region
 * Cost of solution per year per region
 * Functional Units per year per region.

 The Functional Unit is a type which varies and might be different for every model.
-A functinal unit is always a good that society needs.
-For example, it could be Terrawatt hours of electricity or person-miles of travel.
+A functional unit is always a good that society needs.
+For example, it could be Terawatt hours of electricity or person-miles of travel.

 Every solution provides a certain number of functional units per year per region, depending on how the much the solution is adopted.
-For example, rooftop solar provides Terrawatt hours of electricity, in proportion to the wattage capacity which is installed.
-Increase adoption provides increased functional units.
-It may also bring with it increase CO2 emissions, in a proportion depending on its nature.
-Rooftop solar produces fewer emisions that burning fossil fuel, for example.
+For example, rooftop solar provides Terawatt hours of electricity, in proportion to the wattage capacity which is installed.
+Increased adoption provides increased functional units.
+It may also bring with it increased CO2 emissions, in a proportion depending on its nature.
+Rooftop solar produces fewer emissions that burning fossil fuel, for example.
 Each solution also has costs (potentially negative, or benefits) in proportion to its adoption.

-The input to a given model is the all of the data, such as costs per installed watt of rooftop solar and the expected adoption of the solutin.

-Additionally, Solutions are typically organized into a "low adoption", "medium adoption", and "high adoption" models.

-Many models may use the same model, such as electrical energy as a functional unit.
+The input to a given model is various data such as costs per installed watt of rooftop solar and the expected adoption of the solution.
+Additionally, Solutions are typically organized into "low adoption", "medium adoption", and "high adoption" models.
+Many solutions may use the same model, such as electrical energy as a functional unit.

 Each model and functional unit has a notion of a Total Available Market.
 There is no benefit to install more rooftop solar than the total market for electricity for the globe, for example.
-The prevents unrealistic optimisim on a single solution, for example.
+The prevents unrealistic optimism on a single solution, for example.

-Ultimately, all solutions interact with each and synergize in certain ways which are beyond the scope of the work in this repo.

 Reaching the drawdown point, where humanity ceases to add greenhouses gases to the atmosphere, will require many solutions to be adopted working and to harmonize synergistically.

 # Road Map

-## Introduction and Methodology

-This section describes the main pieces of work that need to be done to complete the port of the models from Excel to Python.
-We believe each of the four "Model Kernel" pieces below can be done using the same methodology.

-First, study the spreadsheets to understand the calculations being done by that tab.
-When you understand them thoroughly, code them in
-Python, hopefully as a separate module and endpoint so that they can be tested independently.
-Use the numbers in the spreadsheet as a manual test and sanity test of your work.

-Then improve the VBA in the spreadsheet to send data directly to your webservice endpoint from Excel and configure it to put the
-resulting tables on a "test tab".
-This will take some simple programming, but it WILL be in VBA, and therefore perhaps difficult.

-When you are fully satisfied, figure out how to chain your piece togeother in pipeline with other pieces (in Python) and then
-perform a full "integration test" to make sure the numbers still match.

-Feel free to contact other developers here for advice and questions and code review (a tech lead has not yet been chosen, so contact Robert L. Read until that is done.)

 ### Kernel